Skip to main content

 Large Funding Opportunities

 Below are upcoming funding/grant opportunities at all levels of government.
-Please do not hesitate to reach out to us if you have questions about the process to apply.
+Please do not hesitate to contact us if you have questions about the application process.

 • Congress passed the Bipartisan Infrastructure Law (Infrastructure Investment and Jobs Act), a once-in-a-generation investment in our nation’s infrastructure and competitiveness.